ARMmbed/sxsw2018/README.md

 1. Go into `select_project.h` and change the project to `2`.
 1. Inspect the code in `2_dust_sensor/main.cpp`.
-1. Hit *Compile* again and flash the binary to the board.
+1. Hit *Compile* again and drag-and-drop the binary to the board.

 Inspect the logs on the device, and see the sensor counting dust particles.
 Blow into the sensor or spray something around the air to change it around.